viing937/viing937.github.io/shells.md

 ## login incorrect

-I add a user using this command
+I added a user using this command

         useradd -m -G wheel -s /usr/bin/bash ving

-The command seems ok, but when I login as ving with the right password, it repeatedly says "login incorrect".
+The command seems ok, but when I tried to login as ving with the right password, it repeatedly said "login incorrect".

 This is just because the shells file does not contain "/usr/bin/bash" although /usr/bin/bash is linked to /bin/bash.

 When a shell program is installed in linux, its corresponding path is added to the shells file.
 When bash is installed along with arch linux it writes "/bin/bash" in the shells file.
 But after that arch linux’s installation linked /bin to /usr/bin.
-So whenever I enter "which bash" it returns /usr/bin/bash.
+So whenever I enter "which bash" it returns "/usr/bin/bash".
+I used this path to add a user but it is not in the shells file.